KirillBaranov/kb-labs-rest-api/README.md

 ## 🎯 Vision

-KB Labs REST API provides a production-ready HTTP layer over KB Labs CLI tools, enabling web applications and other services to interact with the KB Labs ecosystem through a unified REST interface.
-It bridges the gap between CLI tools and web-based UIs, making all KB Labs functionality accessible via HTTP.
+KB Labs REST API now exposes a thin HTTP layer that reflects the capabilities of discovered plugins.
+Instead of hard-coded audit or release flows, the server discovers manifests at runtime, mounts their REST handlers, and presents shared system endpoints (health, plugin registry, OpenAPI, metrics) that Studio and other clients can consume.

+This keeps the API aligned with the plugin ecosystem, removes legacy surface area, and keeps the deployment lightweight—no background job queue, no bespoke services, just plugin-powered routes plus common infrastructure middleware.

 The project solves the problem of integrating CLI tools into web applications by providing a secure, scalable, and type-safe REST API layer.
 It enables real-time job execution, status tracking, and integration with modern web frameworks while maintaining security through enhanced sandboxing and validation.